nacengineer/airbrake_client/README.md

 ```

 If you are switching from the original `airbrake` library, you should only have
-to switch the dependency to `:airbrake_client` and use version 0.8 or later.
+to switch the dependency to `:airbrake_client`.
+Version 0.8.0 of this library
+(its first) should be a drop-in replacement.

 ## Configuration